HADY-MOHAMMED/EXCEL_PROJECT-DATA_ANALYTICS/README.md

 #### 📈 PivotChart

-- I created a combo PivotChart to plot median salary and skill likelihood (%) from my PivotTable.
+- I created a combo PivotChart from my PivotTable in ASAP1.PNG to visualize the relationship between financial return and market frequency for the top 10 data science skills.

-    - 🪙 **Primary Axis:** Median Salary (as a Clustered Column)
+Primary Axis: Median Salary (as a Clustered Column) sorted in descending order to instantly isolate the highest-paying technologies.

-    - 👍 **Secondary Axis:** Skill Likelihood (as a Line with Markers)
-- To customize the chart, I added a title axis title, removed the lines (skill likelihood), and changed the markers to diamonds.
+Secondary Axis: Job Count (as a Continuous Line) to overlay market demand across those same skills.
+To customize the visual, I adjusted the dual-axis scales to ensure both metrics are easily readable without crowding, creating a clear contrast between high-volume tools and premium niche skills.
 ### 📊 Analysis

 #### 💡Insights

-- 💰 Higher median salaries are associated with skills like Python, Oracle, and SQL, suggesting their critical role in high-paying tech jobs.
-- 📉 Skills like PowerPoint and Word have the lowest median salaries and likelihood, indicating less specialization and demand in high-salary sectors.
+- 💰 The Cloud & Big Data Premium: Specialized skills like Spark, AWS, and Java command the highest median salaries in the dataset, despite having lower relative job volumes.

+⚖️ The High-Volume Powerhouses: Python and SQL stand out as incredible value drivers—maintaining very high median salaries while supporting a massive volume of market opportunities (each exceeding 17,500+ job postings).

+📉 The Baseline Floor: Traditional spreadsheet software like Excel sits at the bottom of the top 10 list, proving that while it remains highly relevant in volume (6,258 postings), it does not carry the same financial leverage as programming or cloud infrastructure.
   <img width="614" height="364" alt="ASAP3" src="https://github.com/user-attachments/assets/b12743b2-bd09-49ca-b96b-3eda4b278d89" />